Spinners give users instant feedback when the system needs more time to complete a task or display information.

 Indeterminate spinners are used when at any point the time or steps are not known.
 Instead of a visual for “completeness”, there is a visual that shows indication that something is happening in the background.
 Sometimes there can be content associated with the spinner to reinforce to the users that something is happening in the background.

 The system should be fast enough so that we don’t need to display this spinner.
-However, should you use this component, use it sparingly.
+However, if you need to show this component, use it sparingly.

 Use when % of time to load is unavailable